 A BRIEF HISTORY OF CHURCH OF GOD OF PROPHECY, ABERDEEN STREET

 It was during this era that the Peel Street Youth Choir was first formed by Patricia Womack nee McCalla.
 This was to have a tremendous impact on the church locally and nationally.
-It gave the large number of young people the opportunity to be a part of something new, exciting and fulfilling.
+It gave a large number of young people the opportunity to be a part of something new, exciting and fulfilling.
 It was during the latter part of the Peel Street era that the concept of a Gospel concert was first introduced to the church by Bishop McCalla.
 Although initially resisted by many, concerts quickly became quite significant as it provided opportunities to raise funds.
-More importantly however, it also provided a place of ministry for individuals, groups and choirs, as well as a kind of spiritual/social event for people to attend.
-Alongside the choir other groups sprang up such as the Spiritual Rhythm and later an all male group known as Jerry and the Peace Makers.
+More importantly, however, it also provided a place of ministry for individuals, groups and choirs, as well as a kind of spiritual/social event for people to attend.
+Alongside the choir, other groups sprang up such as the Spiritual Rhythm and later an all-male group known as Jerry and the Peace Makers.

+Not surprisingly, by the mid-1970’s the congregation had outgrown what was by then a somewhat dilapidated, rat-infested building in Peel Street.
+Bishop McCalla had a vision of a large building with modern facilities, as well as the capacity to accommodate District functions and local church growth for many years into the future.
 After a short search, a piece of land was identified and purchased in nearby Aberdeen Street.
-Bishop McCalla led the fund raising drive with tremendous passion and with the support of the members.
-Various methods were used to raise funds including street collections, partners, selling various food and other items, and sacrificial giving.
-The church held numerous fund raising programs that often incorporated fierce competition between various individuals and groups.
-The building was completed in 1979 and was officially opened on 14th July of that year; a memorable day for the congregation.
+Bishop McCalla led the fundraising drive with tremendous passion and with the support of the members.
+Various methods were used to raise funds including street collections, partners, selling various foods and other items, and sacrificial giving by the members.
+The church held numerous fundraising programs that often incorporated fierce competition between various individuals and groups.
+This often led to some members making tremendous sacrifices in order to give more than they could afford.
+Today we owe them a great debt of gratitude.
+The building was completed in 1979 and was officially opened on 14th July of that year, a memorable day for the congregation.

-At Aberdeen Street the congregation continued to grow numerically, spiritually and socially.
+The Aberdeen Street building created the capacity for the congregation to continue to grow.
+And so it did numerically, spiritually and socially.
 At times Sunday School attendance reached over 400.
-In the early 1980’s it is estimated that the majority of the congregation was under the age of 30, of which the major portion were teenagers or in their early to mid twenties.
+In the early 1980’s it is estimated that the majority of the congregation was under the age of 30, of which the major portion were teenagers or in their early to mid-twenties.
 This environment quickly became fertile ground for ministry development which started at Peel Street.
-The Youth choir, now “Aberdeen St Fellowship Choir”, grew from strength to strength under the leadership of Patricia Womack nee McCalla, Caroline Oliver, Joy Watson, Sheila McCalla, and today currently Charmain Oliver and Clive Anderson.
+The Youth Choir, now “Aberdeen St Fellowship Choir”, grew from strength to strength under the leadership of Patricia Womack nee McCalla, Caroline Oliver, Joy Watson, Sheila McCalla, Charmain Oliver and Clive Anderson, and continues today under the leadership of Charmain Oliver, Anthea Small and Audrey Small.
 Alongside the Youth/Fellowship choir some excellent musicians were emerging who were the envy of the world.
 They served the church and the choir faithfully and at great cost to themselves.

-Bishop McCalla remained pastor of the congregation at Aberdeen Street for a total of 22 years until he was appointed National Overseer of Nigeria and Ghana in 1991.
+Bishop McCalla remained pastor of the congregation at Aberdeen Street for a total of 22 years until he was appointed National Overseer of the church in Nigeria and Ghana in 1991.
 Bishop Oswill Williams who was the National Overseer at the time, took on the role of pastor for a short period, after which he was succeeded by Bishop Wilton Powell who led the congregation for 9 years.
 He was followed by Pastor Wilma Folayan who was the first woman to pastor the church.
-Bishop Bill Richards followed and pastored for a total of 6 years before being succeeded by the current pastor Bishop Paul McCalla.
+Bishop Bill Richards followed and pastored for a total of 6 years before being succeeded by the current pastor Bishop Paul McCalla